Re: History

 The Ealey Project

-The Ealey Project will conduct and produce video oral and documentary historical accounts of living persons and existing organizations related to Duke Ealey’s significant work.
+The Ealey Project will conduct and produce video, oral, and documentary historical accounts of living persons and existing organizations related to Roland “Duke” Ealey’s significant legal and civil rights work.

 “DUKE”